The first thing you need to know about Harry is that despite his difficult start to life, he’s such a happy little soul.

 It wasn’t until Harry’s second day of life that we realised that there was something wrong with our gorgeous little bundle.
 Harry started to have seizures… from then on our world started to unravel bit, by bit.
 He was rushed down to neonatal where doctors conducted tests to try and fathom out what was wrong with him.
 From the outside Harry looked so perfect, it just seemed so surreal that this was happening to us- this is what happens to other people.

 Four days later we were called into a waiting room by Harry’s consultant – his brain scan had revealed that Harry had suffered strokes prior to being born which had caused “significant brain damage”.
-That was the moment our lives changed forever – nearly three years on and the memory is still as vivid and heart breaking as ever.
+That was the moment our lives changed forever – nearly seven years on and the memory is still as vivid and heart breaking as ever.
 The consultant couldn’t give us a prognosis for Harry other than what he may be likely to have, he listed these like he was giving us a list of groceries; cerebral palsy, visual and hearing impairments, trouble with speech, epilepsy, feeding difficulties, learning difficulties and even breathing difficulties.

 Since then Harry has been diagnosed with spastic quadriplegic cerebral palsy; this basically means that he has stiffness in all four limbs because his brain isn’t sending the correct messages to his muscles.
 He never met any of his milestones physically, and is cognitively around the age of a three month old.
 Harry is registered blind, can not swallow properly (resulting in him being tube fed and having breathing difficulties) and has to sleep with an oxygen tank.